crashingthedance/blog.crashingthedance.com/_posts/2017-03-22-what_are_the_odds.md

 **2.5%** probability of three Big 12 teams in the Final Four

-**0.9%** probability of three Big 10 teams in the Final Four

 **0.4%** probability of three Pac 12 teams in the Final Four

 > Each conference has three teams remaining in different regions.
-The SEC also
+The SEC and
+> Big 10 each also have three teams but two in one region.
-> has three, but two are in the East.
-The ACC has only one team remaining.
+> The ACC has only one team remaining.